 You will find that a majority of these spooky words and phrases are near-perfect translations of their English equivalents, making them easy to remember for future use.
-As a scary bonus, you’ll also find suggestions for kowaii movies that eerily capture the feeling of each phrase or word.

 So note the nearest exit, turn on all the lights and make sure your phone is fully charged and ready to dial 119 because the horror starts now!

 Why is this word on the list?
 Because there isn’t a person new to Japan who hasn’t committed a linguistic faux pas with kowai, the term for “scary,” and kawaii, the term for “cute.”
 Semantic mishaps aside, some might argue that this country’s obsession with all things kawaii is downright creepy and kowai, so perhaps it has rightfully earned its place on this list.

 Note that interpretations of kawaii and kowai can vary throughout cultures: Overlapping, crooked teeth known as yaeba?
 Kawaii to some Japanese, startlingly kowai to those who come from countries where perfectly aligned teeth are the norm.
 That fairy tattoo on your ankle?
 Grandmas in onsen (hot springs typically don’t allow tattoos) might think you’re kowai, but your friends may think your body art is kawaii.

 You may have heard a form of osoroshii when at a bank, government office or retail store.
 Staff may tell you: “Osore irimasu,” when responding to a request or inquiry that is just not feasible.
 In this instance, osore irimasu directly translates to, “I’m terribly sorry, but… ” Best used to objectively denote the intensity of a calamity, natural disaster (such as the recent Typhoon Hagibis) or other event; osoroshii denotes something highly destructive or traumatic.

 3. Zotto suru (ぞっとする) or “to shudder”